 Both polyester satin silk and natural silk reduce pulling on the delicate skin around the eyes, diminishing any crease wrinkles that might occur when sleeping.
 Either option will work just fine for this project.
 However, because silk is a natural protein, it is recommended as the best alternative for masks and/or pillowcases that come into direct contact with your skin.
 And, for folks with allergies, natural silk is also hypoallergenic and resistant to mold, mildew, fungus, and dust mites.
 Natural silk is, of course, more expensive than satin, but you need such a small amount for these sleep masks that the extra investment is minimal.

-What do Mothers request more often for Mother’s Day than anything else?
+What is one of the most requested gifts?
 Uninterrupted sleep!
-Almost everyone is somewhat sleep-deprived, but busy moms top the list.
+Almost everyone is somewhat sleep-deprived.
 A beautiful sleep mask is a great gift idea!

 Sewing Tools You Need